run-ai/docs/docs/Researcher/user-interface/workspaces/blocks/ds/create-ds.md

 ## Creating an S3 data source
+S3 storage saves data in _buckets_.
+S3 is typically attributed to AWS cloud service but can also be used as a separate service unrelated to Amazon.

-To create an S3 data source (either by AWS or not) you need to point out the relevant S3 service URL server as well as the bucket name of the data.
-Then to point out the data target location as a container path.
+To create an S3 data source, you must point out the relevant S3 service URL server as well as the bucket name of the data.
+Then, select the path within the container where the data will be mounted.

-Note that S3 data source can be public or private.
-For the latter option, please select the relevant credential associated with the project in order to allow access to the data.
+Note that an S3 data source can be public or private.
+For the latter option, please select the relevant credentials associated with the project to allow access to the data.

-## Creating a git data source
+## Creating a Git data source

-In order to create a git data source you need to point out the relevant repository URL.
-Then to point out the data target location as a container path.
+To create a Git data source select the relevant repository URL.
+Then, select the path within the container where the data will be mounted.

-Note that git data source can be public or private.
-For the latter option, please select the relevant credential associated with the project in order to allow access to the data.
+The Git data source can be public or private.
+To allow access a private Git data source, you must select the relevant credentials associated with the project.

 ## Creating a host path data source

-In order to create a host path data source you need to point out the relevant path.
-Then to point out the data target location as a container path.
+To create a host path data source you must select the relevant path on the host.
+Then, select the path within the container where the data will be mounted.

-Note that the data can be limited to read-only permission regardless to any other user privileges.
+Note that the data can be limited to read-only permission regardless of any other user privileges.